Life Insurance Suicide Exclusion

 For example, if the applicant failed to disclose a mental or physical health condition when he or she purchased the policy, the insurance company may choose to decline the death benefits based on the assertion that they would never have insured the policyholder to begin with.
 Or they may say that they might have insured the policyholder but they would have charged substantially higher premiums.

 The two year contestability clause is different than the suicide clause and may easily be confused by a lay person.
-Again, it is highly advisable to discuss your case with a professional life insurance attorney.
+Again, it is highly advisable to discuss your case with an experienced life insurance claims attorney.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].